Saekit/Hogwarts/README.md

 1. app -- CharacterContainer -- Character -- UpdateForm
 show the container with character cards inside -image1, their name, and their house

-2. app -- form
   -on char container, click on character's house will bring up a form to change their house

+2. app -- new character form

-3. app -- HouseContainer -- House || CharacterDetails
+3. app -- HouseContainer -- House || CharacterDetails -- UpdateForm

 Deliverables: